 What it does

-It joined AIM in 2017 and its core division is Delamode, a freight forwarding operation set up thirty years ago by the firm’s chief executive and founder, Stephen Blyth.
+Delamode, a freight forwarding operation, was set up thirty years ago by the firm’s chief executive and founder, Stephen Blyth.

 Xpediator’s third division, Affinity Transport Solutions, sees the group use the purchasing power derived from a network of 1,700 hauliers operating over 12,700 lorries to buy items such as fuel cards, insurance, leasing and ferry transit.

 There’s also a smaller but fast-growing division called EshopWeDrop – an online delivery business that allows consumers to take advantage of empty space in lorries to ship things bought in the UK to Lithuania or vice versa, for example.